Blackham baronets: Sir Richard Blackham

 Sir Richard Blackham was a merchant and woolen manufacturer.
 His family was 'from Warwickshire and Staffordshire extraction'.
-An ancestor Sir Benjamin Blackham was made Knight by King Charles I in 1631.
-Many of the Blackham family were Gentlemen and Merchants in London.

-Ireland

-In 1690 Blackham travelled to Ireland with King William III where he was involved in clothing six thousand of Williams soldiers for the Battle of the Boyne.
+An ancestor with the same name was knighted by Charles I of England in 1631.
+Many of the Blackham family were merchants in London.
+In 1690 Blackham travelled to Ireland with William III of England where he was involved in clothing six thousand of Williams soldiers for the Battle of the Boyne.
 He also provided ships for the King during the Nine Years War.

-Captain Kidd

-In 1696 Blackham signed a contract with Captain Kidd.
-Kidd was commissioned by William III to set out on a pirate hunting expedition where he was to entitled to receive ten per cent of any recovered profits.
+In 1696 Blackham signed a contract with Captain Kidd who was commissioned by William III to set out on a pirate hunting expedition where he was to entitled to receive ten per cent of any recovered profits.
 However, as he needed additional funding for the voyage he made a deal with Blackham.
 In the agreement Kidd exchanged some of his promised shares in return for money.